Divya26101993/Group-policy-Objects/README.md

 This policy is set to prevent brute force attacks

-First, create a new GPO called Account Lockout Policy, right-click on it, and select Edit
+First, create a **New GPO** called **Account Lockout Policy**, right-click on it, and select **Edit**

 ![Image](https://github.com/user-attachments/assets/5db7c1f2-8205-449f-a3bb-d485bba7294b)

 ![Image](https://github.com/user-attachments/assets/b74b8547-87ec-4971-802e-c4362e163865)

-This policy is directly implemented under Computer Configuration
+This policy is implemented under Computer Configuration and applies to all computers within the domain, preventing unauthorized login attempts by locking the account after multiple failed login attempts

-Navigation Path: Computer Configuration -> Policies -> Windows settings -> Security settings -> Account policies
+**Navigation Path: Computer Configuration -> Policies -> Windows settings -> Security settings -> Account policies**

 ![Image](https://github.com/user-attachments/assets/4ef6977e-c524-4d23-80b7-a0278d3f12a4)

-On the right-hand side, select Account Lockout Policy
+On the right-hand side, select **Account Lockout Policy**

 ![Image](https://github.com/user-attachments/assets/a9570262-6bf1-4560-b617-a5c5fce92b04)

-In the next screen, you can select Account Lockout Duration
+On the next screen, you can select **Account Lockout Duration**

 ![Image](https://github.com/user-attachments/assets/1b53e046-7bcd-454e-8e03-7e868cb10b10)

 The next screen will prompt you to specify how long the system should remain locked out after a certain number of failed attempts

-Tick Define this policy setting, then enter the number of minutes for the lockout duration.
-Click Apply, and it will show Account Lockout Threshold, which determines the number of failed attempts before the account is locked,.
-Then Click Ok
+Tick **Define this policy setting**, then enter the number of minutes for the lockout duration.
+Click **Apply** and it will show Account Lockout Threshold, which determines the number of failed attempts before the account is locked,.
+Then Click **Ok**

 ![Image](https://github.com/user-attachments/assets/cf55f0b2-bb6f-483f-9b6f-48de91a150d1)